 No U.S. Mint First Strike Program

 Another website defines First Strike coins as “near-perfect specimens produced within the first few hundred strikings in an edition.”
-However, the U.S. Mint’s postings on its website shows that there is no way for sellers of First Strike coins know that the coins which they are promoting really were among the first coins struck with a set of dies.
+However, the U.S. Mint’s postings on its website shows that there is no way for sellers of First Strike coins know that the coins that they promote really were among the first coins struck with a set of dies.

 Since the U.S. Mint says that there is no widely-accepted and standardized numismatic industry definition of “first strike,” let us move on to what First Strike coins really are.